-Aquatic plant surveys were conducted on Twin Island Lake in 2011 and 2018 using the WDNR point-intercept protocol.
-This formal survey assessed plant species composition on a grid of 407 points distributed evenly over the lake.
+Aquatic plant surveys were conducted on Dunn Lake in 2011 and 2018.
+In each year, the survey used the WDNR point-intercept protocol.
+This formal survey assessed the plant species composition on a grid of 214 points distributed evenly over the lake.
 Using latitude-longitude coordinates and a handheld GPS unit, we navigated to the points and used a rake to sample plants.
-Plants were identified, recorded and all data were entered into a dedicated spreadsheet for storage and data analysis.
-These systematic surveys provided baseline data about the lake and allow analysis of change in the plant community over the time period of seven years.
+Plants were identified, recorded, and all data were entered into a dedicated spreadsheet for storage and data analysis.
+This systematic survey provides baseline data about the lake and allows some analysis of change in the plant community over the time period of seven years.

 An examination of changes in the aquatic plant community over nearly a decade is robust because the plant surveys were conducted using the same protocol.
 Future aquatic plant monitoring will allow additional analysis.
 Changes in a lake environment might manifest as loss of species, change in species abundance or distribution, difference in the relative composition of various plant life forms (emergent, floating leaf, or submergent plants), and/or appearance of an AIS or change in its population size.
 Monitoring can track changes and provide valuable insight on which to base management decisions.
-In the remainder of this section, we provide a report of the aquatic plant findings for Twin Island Lake and compare the plant communities of 2011 and 2018.
+In the remainder of this section we provide a report of the aquatic plant findings for Dunn Lake and compare the plant communities of the 2011 and 2018.
 The supporting tables and figures for the aquatic plant survey are provided in Appendix B.

 Species richness refers to the total number of species recorded.
-When considering plant species recorded at sampling points only, species richness in 2011 (19 species collected on the rake) was the same as that observed in 2018 (Table 1 and Table 3).
+When considering plant species recorded at sampling points only, species richness in 2011 (20 species collected on the rake) was nearly identical to that observed in 2018 (19 species collected on the rake) (Exhibit 8, Tables 1 and 3).
 During the surveys, additional plant species observed but not collected at the sampling points are also documented.
-In 2018, a total of 25 species of aquatic plants were recorded in Twin Island Lake at the sample points but an additional 13 species were seen near shore on the boat survey, indicating a diverse plant community.
-Table 1 displays summary statistics for the 2018 survey.
+In 2018, a total of 24 species of aquatic plants were recorded in Dunn Lake at the sample points but an additional 6 species were seen near shore on the boat survey, indicating a diverse plant community.
 Table 2 provides a list of the species encountered, including common and scientific name along with summarizing statistics for the 2018 survey.
-Table 3 compares the years.
-In 2018, the number of species encountered at any given sample point ranged from 0 to 8 and 176 sample points were found to have aquatic vegetation present.
-The average number of species encountered at these vegetated sites was 2.66.
-The actual number of species encountered at each of the vegetated sites is graphically displayed on Figure 1.
+Table 3 displays summary statistics for the 2011 and 2018 survey.
+In 2018, the number of species encountered at any given sample point ranged from 0 to 5 and 180 sample points were found to have aquatic vegetation present.
+The average number of species encountered at each of the vegetated sites is graphically displayed on Figure 1.
 Plant density is estimated by a "rake fullness" metric (3 being the highest possible density).
 These densities (considering all species) are displayed for each sampling site on Figure 2.